onnx/onnx/docs/Operators-ml.md

       If targets is set to 1 (default) then univariate regression is performed.
       If targets is set to M then M sets of coefficients must be passed in as a sequence and M results will be output for each input n in N.
-      Coefficients are of the same length as an n, and coefficents for each target are contiguous.
+      Coefficients are of the same length as an n, and coefficients for each target are contiguous.
       Intercepts are optional but if provided must match the number of targets.

 #### Versioning